 Attn: Joanna Albala

 Fax: (925) 422-1077

 4. You will receive a confirmation email after your the Security Badge Request and registration fee are received.

-5. A $20 registration is required.
+5. A $25 registration is required.
 Make checks payable to LLNS (Lawrence Livermore National Security).
+Payment must be received no later than two weeks prior to workshop.
 To receive a refund, provide written notice of cancellation 15-days prior to the workshop start date.

 6. U.S. Citizenship is required to participate in the Teacher Research Academy.

 Participants in the Teacher Research Academy can earn graduate course credit through the California State University (CSU) East Bay toward a Master of Science in Education degree, Curriculum Option.